sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

 .. index:: section headings

-Headlines are recognized by being surrounded by equal signs (=) or underscores before and after the text of the headline.
+*Section Headings.* Section headings are recognized by being surrounded by equal signs (=) or underscores before and after the text of the headline.
 Different section levels are recognized by the associated number of underscores or equal signs (=):